BenTechCoder/fulltechsimgear/src/pages/resources.md

 <!--EndFragment-->

 Here is the second one.
 This is were I got the idea to use a usb encoder for the shifter components, and I have to say its a great way to build a shifter and its working till this day. please visit the guides page to learn how to build my shifter. https://youtu.be/YMD8e26s7VE

+This is all so far, very soon I will add more articles, links, and videos for you all to enjoy!!!